ShadowTemplate/OPPY/README.md

 # One Project Per Year (OPPY)

-OPPY is my meta-project started in 2014.
-Every year I try to complete (at least) one personal project to add some value to my life.
+OPPY is my meta-project started in 2014: **every year I try to complete at least one personal project to add some value to my life.**

 Projects can be of different kinds: technical side projects, personal challenges, good habits.
 I firmly believe that engaging in this projects has a positive impact on my life and makes me a better scientist, a better friend and, overall, a better person.

 Further details can be found in the lightning-talk I gave for [Speck&Tech](http://speckand.tech/) in Trento.
 It was my first public speech,